Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Conclusion

 \section{Conclusion}

 We presented HaP, a novel point-based learning pipeline for single-view 3D human reconstruction.
 After coarsely inferring 3D information from the 2D image domain, our approach is featured by explicit point cloud manipulation, generation, and refinement in the original 3D geometric space.
 Compared with previous mainstream implicit field-based approaches, the proposed HaP is highly flexible, generalizable, robust, and capable of modeling fine-level geometric details.
 Extensive experiments demonstrate the superiority of our HaP over the current state-of-the-art methods.
-Nevertheless, it is essential to acknowledge that HaP's performance remains contingent upon the efficacy of both the depth estimation module and the SMPL estimation module when processing RGB images.
-Consequently, our future efforts will be focused on enhancing the performance of these critical modules.
+It is foreseeable that with the continuous development of various foundational modules and architectures such as depth estimation and diffusion models, the overall performance of our HaP pipeline will also improve progressively.